JoaoVCMiranda/JoaoVCMiranda.github.io/_posts/2024-04-23-quantum-supertasks.md

 Thanks for reading until here!
 Plese feel free to comment bellow or in the video, I'll do my best to debate about any question that might arise.

+And some special thanks to [3b1b](https://www.youtube.com/@3blue1brown) and [Manim Community](https://www.manim.community/) for mantaining such a nice python library!

 ## References
 [^fn-nth-1]: [Quantum Sense](https://www.youtube.com/@quantumsensechannel)